 WASM apps can only access files that are bundled via the qrc file system.
 In contrast to building for Desktop or the mobile platforms, you also have to add your asset files (images, fonts, etc) to the qrc file.

 Qt Creator ships with an experimental plugin to build a WASM app.
-Currently, the recommended way is to build your apps from the command line, as described with the following steps:
+Felgo recommends to build your apps from the command line, as described with the following steps:

-1. Open a cmd terminal and add the MinGW compiler directory to the path:
+1. Open a Git Bash terminal and prepare the environment:

-3. Create your build dir outside your project folder (shadow build directory):
+2. Create your build directory outside your project folder (shadow build directory):

 mkdir build-wasm && cd build-wasm